elliotBraem/all-eyes/docs/index.md

 ## Motivation
 In a photo, closed eyes can occur for a number of reasons, such as the blinding light of a camera’s flash, a mistimed blink, or some other unexpected event.
-A single individual with closed eyes greatly reduces the picture’s quality and worth, prompting a retake.
-However, retaking the picture doesn’t ensure that all eyes will be open; a retake is just as much at risk as the initial image.
+A single individual with closed eyes greatly reduces the picture’s quality, usually prompting a retake.
+However, retaking the picture does not ensure that all eyes will be open; a retake is just as prone to mistakes as the initial image.
 All-eyes attempts to solve this problem using face and closed eye detection, local images, and in-painting to achieve a natural, low cost replacement.

+Especially juxtaposed with other state of the art options, our solution is quick and easy, and does not require a huge bank of photos or complicated and time consuming AI functionality.
+We would call it the 'perfect balance' between cost and effectiveness.

 ## State of the Art